delta-io/delta-docs/static/quickstart_docker/README.md

-# What is this?
+# README for Delta Lake quickstart_docker

 This folder contains instructions and materials to get new users started with Delta Lake and work through the quickstart materials.

-Follow the steps below to build an Apache Spark image with Delta Lake intalled, run a container, and follow the quickstart in an interactive notebook or shell.
+Follow the steps below to build an Apache Spark<sup>TM</sup> image with Delta Lake installed, run a container, and follow the quickstart in an interactive notebook or shell with any of the options like Python, PySpark, Scala Spark or even Rust.

 1. [Build the image](#Build-the-Image)
 2. [Choose an interface](#Choose-an-Interface)